10 Best Hikes from Banff Town (No Car Required)

 But, did you know that you can skip the Banff Gondola and hike the Sulphur Mountain Trail to the top instead?
 The Sulphur Mountain Trail departs from the Banff Gondola parking lot, and is a series of steep switchbacks all the way up the mountain.
 It’s a grind for sure, but it should be easily doable for anyone who regularly hikes.

 The best part is that once you reach the top of Sulphur Mountain, you can enjoy all the same world-class amenities as the people who paid to take the Banff Gondola up.
-But, here’s a secret… the views from the top of Sulphur Mountain look better when you’ve earned them!
+And here’s the best part: the views feel even better when you’ve earned them!

 Read More